Cluster Creation and Component Installation

 Service Customization

-In this step, define access credentials, database connection data, directories, users, and other specific information necessary for each service installation.
+In this step, access credentials, database connection data, directories, users, and other service-specific information necessary for installation must be defined.

-Resolve any pending items in each section of this step and click NEXT to proceed.
+Resolve the pending items in all sections of this step and click NEXT to advance.

 Credentials

-For illustration, we have Grafana, a component of Ambari Metrics, which requires setting up the administration username and password:
+Illustrating this section, we have Grafana, an Ambari Metrics component, which requires the definition of the tool's administration username and password:

 Databases

-As an example, Hive requires a database to store metadata.
-Here, we provide the connection data for an existing PostgreSQL instance:
+Illustrating this section, we have Hive, which requires a database for metadata persistence.
+In this example, we provide the connection data for an existing PostgreSQL instance:

-Click the TEST CONNECTION button to test the connection to the specified database.
+Click the TEST CONNECTION button to test the connection with the specified database.

 Directories

-In this section, you can customize the service directories, such as the DataNodes data directories, NameNode namespace directories, log directories, etc.
+In this section, it is possible to customize the service directories, such as the DataNode data directories, the NameNode namespace directories, log directories, etc.

-If possible, use exclusive storage devices (disks, SSDs, etc.), volumes, and directories for DataNode, NameNode, JournalNode, NodeManager, Timeline Service, and Zookeeper files.
+If possible, use exclusive storage devices (disks, SSDs, among others), volumes, and directories for DataNode, NameNode, JournalNode, NodeManager, Timeline Service, and Zookeeper files.

 Service Users

-In this section, you can customize the operating system users that will be created for each service.
+In this section, it is possible to customize the operating system users that will be created for each service.

 All Configurations

-This final section provides access to all configurations of the services to be installed.
-Review and adjust as needed.
+This last section provides access to all configurations of the services to be installed.
+Take the opportunity to review and adjust what is necessary.

-If you missed any configuration, don't worry.
-After installation, all these settings can be modified through Ambari.
+If you forgot any configuration, don't worry.
+After installation, all these configurations will also be available for modification via Ambari.

 Configuration Review

-In this final step before creating the Cluster, a review of the settings is presented.
-Carefully check all information, and if you need to change any settings, use the left-side navigation area to go back to the desired step.
+In this step, the last one before Cluster creation, a review of the defined configurations is presented.
+Carefully check all information and, if you need to change any configuration, use the left sidebar navigation area to return to the desired step.

-Use the PRINT button to generate an installation report and the GENERATE BLUEPRINT button to create an XML file with all defined settings, which can be used in the future to recreate the Cluster via the Ambari REST API.
+Use the PRINT button to generate an installation report and the GENERATE BLUEPRINT button to generate an XML file with all defined configurations that can later be used to recreate the Cluster via the Ambari REST API.

 To start the Cluster deployment, click the DEPLOY button.